CodeJonesW/Wills_Blog/assets/blog-posts/friday-night-node-update.md

 I needed to update my computer's node version so that I could update the Next.js and subsequently start to use material UI.
 The joy of updates, always one thing leading to another.
 I want to use MUI's grid component and simplify my solution towards responsive screens.

-In previous years updating my node version and packages has never been something I looked forward to.
+Updating my node version and packages has never been something I look forward to.
 I was happy to find that using nvm to install the recommended version of node went smoothly.

 The next task on my list is to create a resume page, about page, and post this blog.